theamolghuge/product-demo/README.md

 npm run test -> for running test on project

+You can directly view the deployed version over here: https://product-demo-gamma.vercel.app/

 Summary:

 Created a React App written in TypeScript for displaying data that is retrieved via a